 3.1.
 Characterization of the starting clay minerals and the clay-based materials

 Figure 1 shows the X-ray diffraction patterns of the starting clay minerals: montmorillonite, saponite, sepiolite and palygorskite.
 Differences in crystallinity and mineralogical content of the starting clay minerals can be detected between them.
 In the case of montmorillonite, a broad and intense peak at 12.5 Å, corresponding to the 001 reflection of the 2:1 type structure, is the main characteristic of the XRD profile.
-The 060 reflection appears at 1.50 Å indicating the dioctahedral character of this type of smectite.
+The 060 reflection appears at 1.50 Å, indicating the dioctahedral character of this type of smectite.
 Moreover, reflections of gypsum, quartz and feldspars can be detected.

 The X-ray diffraction profile of saponite sample (Fig. 1) is similar to that of montmorillonite.
 Nevertheless, the 001 band is notably broader, suggesting a higher disorder along the c axis or a higher hydration variability in the interlayer spacing.
 Moreover, the position of the 060 reflection at 1.52-1.53 Å indicates the trioctahedral character of this smectite.
 The XRD pattern of the starting saponite shows the presence of minor amounts of quartz, feldspar and dolomite.

 On the other hand, the X-ray diffraction profile of sepiolite (Fig. 1) shows more intense peaks than those observed in the case of the studied montmorillonite and saponite.
-This suggest that the “crystallinity” of sepiolite is higher than smectites.
+This suggests that the “crystallinity” of sepiolite is higher than smectites.
 The diffraction profile of sepiolite is dominated by a very intense peak corresponding to the reflection 110 of the sepiolite, the absence of reflections of other minerals indicates that this mineral is extremely pure.
-On the contrary, in the diffraction profile of the palygorskite (Fig. 1) it can be observed that accompanying the characteristic reflections of the palygorskite the reflections of the sepiolite, smectite and quartz also appear.
+On the contrary, it can be observed in the diffraction profile of the palygorskite (Fig. 1) that accompanying the characteristic reflections of the palygorskite, the reflections of the sepiolite, smectite and quartz also appear.
 Likewise, it can also be observed that the degree of crystallinity of the palygorskite is significantly lower in comparison to the sepiolite previously studied.
-In addition, it can be verified that the reflection 110 is less intense in the case of the palygorskite and also has a width in the middle of the slightly higher height.
+In addition, it can be verified that the reflection 110 is less intense in the case of the palygorskite and it also has a width in the middle of the slightly higher height.
 These two characteristics suggest that palygorskite has a remarkably lower ordering than the initial sepiolite.